 If hairdressing is about relationships and building a rapport with clients, how are you going to do that when you are acting like the bouncer at a nightclub?

 I suggest you take a quick look at the customer and notice something nice about them – that’s a lovely bracelet, the colour of that top suits you perfectly, you have a great tan – anything that shifts the awkwardness out to the side.

 Here’s how it can be fun: I was at a Lady Gaga concert with my twin sons, and afterwards they met up with some friends and I was waiting for them.

 I noticed this man’s shoes; very Gaga and absolutely rolling in sparkle.
 “Nice Shoes!”
 I said, and we struck up a conversation about the awesome concert.

 His wife looked over and said, “Lisa?
 Lisa Conway?”

 What are the chances?
 Sally was my sister’s friend in high school, and also a hairdresser.
 We laughed at how our paths crossed and we all got on the same tram with our adult kids and talked all the way back to the city.
 That doesn’t happen if you keep your thoughts to yourself.

 If you just relax and think about the person in front of you as someone just like you, you‘ll be surprised at how easily a conversation can happen and where it takes you.

 We should never forget we are in the ‘people industry’ and making some one-feel good is the ultimate prize.

 Lisa Conway is a hairdresser driven by a passion for the energy and innovation of the industry she’s loved for the past 30 years.
-Today, she is founder and business coach at Zing Business Coaching and author of the new book ‘The Naked Salon, an Essential Guide to Time, Team and Money for Salon Owners’.
+Today, she is founder and business coach at Zing Business Coaching and author of ‘The Naked Salon, an Essential Guide to Time, Team and Money for Salon Owners’.
 Lisa can be contacted at www.zingcoach.com.au